joedicastro/dotfiles/vim/README.md

 - *close tmux panel* close the tmux panel opened or used by Vimux

-- *rope auto-completion* allow us to use the rope auto-completion.
-Useful for methods auto-completion.
+- *sort imports* sort the `imports` in the file in a smart way

-- *jump to definition* jump to the location where the word under the cursor (variable, function, class, method, ...) is defined.
+- *go to definition* jump to the location where the word under the cursor (variable, function, class, method, ...) is defined.
 Open a new window with the location, even if it is in another module or library

-- *reorganize imports* reorganize automatically the import statements

-- *refactorize - x* the entries that begin in this way are for refactorize the python code with rope, using the method mentioned in each description
+- *find where a function is used* open a quickfix window with all the locatons where the function under the cursor is used

 - *show docs for current word* use rope to show the available documentation about the word under the cursor.
 The advantage of this entry against the pymode one is that this one allow us to search in the external libraries documentation

+- *reorganize imports* reorganize automatically the import statements, similar to *sort imports* but using Rope instead of Isort

+- *refactorize - x* the entries that begin in this way are for refactorize the python code with rope, using the method mentioned in each description

 - *syntastic toggle*,  *syntastic check & errors* are two options of Syntastic, a plugin for code quality (syntax revision) for various